Boston Cream Pie

 1. When the pastry cream and cakes have cooled completely, make the chocolate glaze.
 Add the chocolate chips and corn syrup to a medium size bowl.

 2. Heat the heavy whipping cream just until it begins to boil, then pour over the chocolate chips and corn syrup.
-Allow to sit for 1-2 minutes, then whisk until smooth.
+Allow to sit for 1-2 minutes, then stir until smooth.

-3. Pour the chocolate over the top of the cake, then spread out towards the edges, letting some of the chocolate drip down the sides.
+4. Pour the chocolate over the top of the cake and spread it out towards the edges, letting some of the chocolate drip down the sides.

 Notes